mistenes/mikdashboard_voting/dashboard/README.md

-# MIK Dashboard Registration Prototype
+# MIK Tagszervezeti Platform Registration Prototype

 This prototype implements a simple registration flow with organization lookup, email verification, and administrator approval gates.
 It provides a FastAPI